SylvainCorsini/liumo-framework/README.md

-# Liumo Framework
+# Minimis Framework
-A very minimalist framework.
-Liumo is lightweight, fast and still powerful.
+A very minimalist PHP framework.
+Minimis means light in Latin because it is: only 148ko!

 It's based on some Symfony components (see composer.json).